 1. What exactly is a cruise roll call?

 Technically, it's a forum thread for passengers on the same sailing.
-Think of it as a shared message board: Boards are broken down by ship and sail date, so the only people on the thread will be passengers on your ship on the same dates.
+Think of it as a shared message board: Boards are broken down by ship and sail date, so the only people on the thread will be passengers you'll be sailing with on your cruise.

 For travelers who like to plan in advance, a roll call is a great planning tool.
 If, for example, you’d rather go scuba diving with friends than strangers, there’s no need to wait to see if you meet fellow divers on the ship — just see if any are in your roll call.
 Some tours also offer discounted rates for groups, so bringing other travelers along can save you money as well.

-What else can you get out of a roll call?
+4. What can you do in a roll call?

 If you have a burning question about anything from drink packages to shore excursions, go right ahead and ask it.
 If you don't, just sign in and introduce yourself.
 It's not a bad idea to add a little about what you like to do and whom you’re traveling with, since couples, families, and single cruisers will often be looking for different things on a cruise.
 Be sure to check your roll call often in case you can help answer other fellow passengers' questions and to see what's new.

 Join the discussion

 What do you use cruise roll calls for?